MartiFiak/Groupie-Tracker/README.md

 **Now you know everything.**

-Why browse the web when you have Groupie-Tracker?
+Why browse the web when you have Groupie-Tracker ?

 ## **Make your life easier! 😉**